 24 Hour Air Quality Index Graph – US EPA AQI Defined Ranges

 The 24-hour graph above attempts to update 15 minutes after the hour.
-The new hourly monitoring data typically gets tweeted 10 minutes after the hour, but occasionally it is late.
-If the the new hourly readings are not on Twitter when the system checks at 15 past the hour, the system will check again every 15 minutes.
+The new hourly index data for Beijing typically gets tweeted 10 minutes after the hour, but occasionally it is late.
+If the the new 60 minute readings are not on Twitter when the system checks at 15 past the hour, the system will check again every 15 minutes.

-Data is listed from the oldest to newest hourly readings.
-Only the last 24 hours of readings are shown here.
+Beijing index data is listed from the oldest on the left to the newest hourly readings on the right.
+Only the last 24 hours of readings are shown on this graph.

 Interpreting the Readings (Using AQI Colors and Descriptions)